 Dear Doctor Digital, I still don’t want to use Snapchat.
-Do I have to in 2019?
+Do I have to?

 Doctor Digital Says